mhshammakhi/Software-Defined-Radio/QPSKDemodulation/README.md

 # The implementation of GPU based demodulation system for QPSK signals in CUDA.

-**This Project is created to present as The GPU Specialization Courses projec**
+**This Project is created to present as The GPU Specialization Courses project**

 In this project the qpsk demodulation system is implemented.
 This project can be used for other Modulation in PSK family by little changes.